 By the way, I've browsed the UTLM website a lot, and have looked up many of their references.
 Unfortunately I've discovered they *frequently* take quotes out of context, and so I've stopped trusting anything from there.
 At most I'll google a quote from their website to see if I can find it anywhere else with more context.
 I'm not saying that the quotes are wrong in this case, just that I've stopped trusting them in general.

 4. "Beer." -- I've had non-alcoholic drinks from barley before.
 I had a member in Germany give me a nonalcoholic beer, for example.
-And it seems like when I was growing up, my mom stocked Postum in our cupboard, which if I recall correctly is a barley-containing drink as well. http://en.wikipedia.org/wiki/Postum.
+And it seems like when I was growing up, my mom stocked Postum in our cupboard, which if I recall correctly is a barley-containing drink as well. https://en.wikipedia.org/wiki/Postum.
 So "mild drinks from barley" makes perfect sense to me.

 Final remarks: Something that I think goes largely unnoticed, is that the period of time when the WoW went from being a suggestion in the church to an enforced commandment, ~1860-1920, is exactly the time period when refrigeration became available, first on the commercial scale and then for individual households.
-See http://en.wikipedia.org/wiki/Refrigeration and http://en.wikipedia.org/wiki/Refrigerator.
+See https://en.wikipedia.org/wiki/Refrigeration and https://en.wikipedia.org/wiki/Refrigerator.
 Alcohol had substantial importance as a preservative in the time period when the WoW was given, but as electric refrigerators became more common, the need to rely on alcohol to preserve things was greatly reduced.
 I personally feel that's a large reason why the Lord saw fit to change the WoW into a more enforced commandment for the church during those years.

 * but not to the extent of getting drunk